amr-elzahar/fibonacci-sequence/README.md

 cd fibonacci-sequence/
 ```

-3. Run this command to create bind volumes directories locally (if they don't already exist):
+3. (Optional)Run this command to create bind volumes directories locally (if they don't already exist):
+   HINT: Do this step if you get an error when running `docker compose up -d` that tells you the redis-data/ and postgres-data/ direcories are not found.

 ```
 bash script.sh